JonathanWilbur/mueller-report/volume1.md

 any part of the Russian government about the 2016 election, either before or after election day."
-And, in a March 2017 supplement to his testimony, sessions identified two of the campaign-period contacts with ambassador Kislyak noted above, which had been reported in the media following the January 2017 confirmation hearing. sessions stated in the supplemental response that he did "not recall any discussions with the Russian ambassador, or any other representatives of the Russian government, regarding the political campaign on these occasions or any other occasion."
+And, in a March 2017 supplement to his testimony, sessions identified two of the campaign-period contacts with ambassador Kislyak noted above, which had been reported in the media following the January 2017 confirmation hearing.
+Sessions stated in the supplemental response that he did "not recall any discussions with the Russian ambassador, or any other representatives of the Russian government, regarding the political campaign on these occasions or any other occasion."